 Yes, but only if the line of credit doesn’t carry a revolving term.
 Revolving lines of credit technically have no maturity date, while traditional lines of credit come with a set date where all borrowed funds must be repaid in full.

 Your financing contract will disclose whether your term is revolving or not.
 If, for some reason, that information isn’t available within your contract, you should reach out to your lender and inquire about your term.

 Depending on your rates, interest payments can account for a significant portion of your total payback amount.
 But because your term length is determined with your rates in mind, the rate generally won’t change this.

 Most of the time, your line of credit payments will either go toward interest or principal.
-But, the payment amount won’t change.
+However, the payment amount won’t change.
 Your monthly, weekly, or daily payments are calculated with the total cost of the interest and principal in mind.

-Generally, lenders will put payments at the beginning of the term toward interest, and toward principal as the term progresses.
+Generally, lenders will put payments at the beginning of the term toward interest and toward principal as the term progresses.
 Even if they don’t, though, your bottom line (and total payback amount) won’t be affected.